 - Use technology to track transactions

-Running a successful business in any industry is challenging.
-Focus and determination are a necessity.
-Without drive and passion, an organization can fail.
+Running a successful business in any industry is challenging, and focus and determination are a necessity.
+Without drive and passion, for example, an organization can fail.
 You have the drive.
 You have passion.
 No one wants you to fail.

-One method to prevent this is through successful expenditure management.
-Outlined above are some ways to take into consideration.
+One method to prevent this is through successful expenditure management, and above are some ways to take into consideration.
 Indirect spend is easy to overlook in business as you may take some areas for granted.
 Look at the big picture to avoid unnecessary losses, and then, watch your business grow and thrive.